 That's right.
-Hermeneutics is a fancy word for how we study the Bible.
+Hermeneutics is a way to explain Bible study.
+It includes principles for interpreting Scripture-how to figure out what a passage means.
 Because the Bible is the foundation for our lives, it is very important to learn how to study it correctly.